Browsed by

 -Wendell Berry

 The conversation turned to the idea that people in close proximity become inadvertently like-minded.
 Is it human nature to form tribes and alliances with other like-minded people?
 My question for the students was, “In your differences, are you not becoming more alike?”
 This caused some head scratching and much debate back and forth.
-Is it in societies push to diversify that we have stepped beyond embracing uniqueness into siloed tribes of like?
+Is it in societies push to diversify in which we have stepped beyond embracing uniqueness into siloed tribes?
 Uncomfortable question to be sure.

 As one the wanders from one group to the next, I find it more challenging to be separate.
 By choosing this lifestyle, I am often alienated from the most unique groups of people.
-Maybe it is because I am a free spirit yet do not buy into every crystal and aura reading ideology, maybe it is because I am a hippie yet will not run around in a tie dyed shirt barefoot in the woods.
+Maybe it is because I am a free spirit yet do not buy into every crystal and aura reading ideology.
+Maybe it is because I am bohemian, yet will not run around in a tie dyed shirt barefoot in the woods.
 These sensibilities do not speak to me in totality.
 Parts of the lifestyle do, but never everything.
 This may also be why I find organized religion difficult.
-I enjoy pieces of most practices, but tire of the all or nothing mentality that is required to call myself Christian, Jewish, or Muslim.
-I prefer the beautiful flow of mysticism that encompasses many different views but asks the same questions.
+I enjoy pieces of most practices, but tire of the all or nothing mentality required to call myself Christian, Jewish, or Muslim.
+I prefer the beautiful flow of mysticism encompassing many different views while asking the same questions.
 In the realm of politics, I am an independent.
-Politics has a pack mentality that sickens me.
+Politics has a pack mentality that truly sickens me.
 I am allowed to have my own ideas separate and apart from a party.
-God forbid I am a conservative that believes in abortion rights or a liberal that believes in lower taxes.
+God forbid I am a conservative supporting abortion rights or a liberal championing lower taxes.

 Not Christian or Jew or Muslim, not Hindu